latviancoder/staleclosures.dev/src/pages/from-redux-to-hooks-case-study/index.md

 ---

-## Typescript
+## TypeScript

-As Typescript gains more and more adoption we often have to ask ourselves: "Does this work well with TS?"
+As TypeScript gains more and more adoption we often have to ask ourselves: "Does this work well with TS?"

-Using Typescript with Redux is by no means an easy task.
+Using TypeScript with Redux is by no means an easy task.
 Suddenly realizing that the component you are working on needs to be `connected` often results in a frustrated "sigh".
 There are multiple different [approaches](https://github.com/piotrwitek/react-redux-typescript-guide) and [libraries](https://github.com/aikoven/typescript-fsa) available with different levels of complexity, flexibility and amounts of boilerplate code.

-Hooks on the other hand are very pleasant to use with Typescript.
+Hooks on the other hand are very pleasant to use with TypeScript.
 Here we see [discriminated unions](https://basarat.gitbooks.io/typescript/docs/types/discriminated-unions.html) used to create typed actions and a reducer.
 The `produce` part is coming from [immer](https://github.com/mweststrate/immer) and makes working with immutable updates much easier.

 ```typescript
 type Action =